 Prefer two-steppin’ to head-banging?
 Then mosey on over to Handlebar J Restaurant & Saloon for some dancing and live performances from country music’s The Herndon Brothers and other popular local bands every evening Tuesday through Sunday.

-You don’t have to wander far past the main doors at Hotel Valley Ho to find ZuZu, a retro restaurant and lounge that packs a one-two punch with locally-sourced food and live music (Fridays and Saturdays from 8 p.m. to 11 p.m).
+You don’t have to wander far past the main doors at Hotel Valley Ho to find ZuZu, a retro restaurant and lounge that packs a one-two punch with locally-sourced food and live music (Thursdays - Sundays, from 8 p.m. to 11 p.m).
 Tuck into a plate of Slow Braised Beef Short Ribs with a side of charred jumbo asparagus at the restaurant before moving over to the lounge to listen to local favorites like Fosterson.

-Kierland Commons hosts its free, family-friendly Summer Concert Series in the Center Plaza every Saturday night from mid-April to mid-May from 6 to 8 p.m.
+Kierland Commons hosts its free, family-friendly Summer Concert Series in the Center Plaza on select Saturdays in the Spring from 2 to 5 p.m.
 Tunes range from Beatles cover songs to jazz, rock and blues.

 After enjoying a day of carousel and train rides at McCormick-Stillman Railroad Park, prop up on the grass and enjoy the sounds of top local bands during the park’s free summer concert series.
 Concerts take place from 7:30 to 9 p.m. every Sunday from May through June.

-On Friday evenings from February through June, take in the stunning atmosphere of the Desert Botanical Garden while listening to a musical performance.
+On Friday evenings from October through November and Sunday afternoons February through June, take in the stunning atmosphere of the Desert Botanical Garden while listening to a musical performance.
 Artists in the Music in the Garden series run the gamut, giving you the chance to hear everything from Brazilian, to Latin, to blues, swing and jazz.